ISSN NO. 2320 - 7418

 Call of Papers

-Submit your article For Second Issue of 2018
+Submit your article For 4th Issue on May 2018

-Dear Author/Researcher, Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) invites you to submit your research paper for publishing in Volume 7, Issue 3 (March 2018).
-Scope & Topics: Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) is a Bi-monthly open access journal that publishes articles which contribute new results in all areas of the Medical Pharmaceuticals and Allied Sciences.
+JMPAS got approval of DOI (digital object identifier) and international plagarism clearance crtificate. and now we inviting all Dear Author/Researcher, Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) invites you to submit your research paper for publishing in Volume 7, Issue 4 (May 2018).
+Scope & Topics: Journal of Medical Pharmaceuticals and Allied Sciences (JMPAS) is a open access journal that publishes articles which contribute best results in all areas of the Medical, Pharmaceuticals and Allied Sciences.